annard/annard.github.io/about.md

 In his personal life he has never shied away from ways to make his life more complicated, culminating in the purchase of a boat and trying to live on her.
 The goal was to move the world underneath me with my wordly belongings.
 So far this has caused weight and money loss and general frustration.
 It has also taught him a lot about boating and life in general.

 More professional information can be found on my [LinkedIn profile](http://www.linkedin.com/in/annard).
-**I may be available for hire at this time if I can work (remotely) from the south-west of Ireland.**

 ![me myself and I](/images/me.jpg "Me, myself and I")